 On arrival, a pair of Wildlife Gardening Champions will first of all chat to you about your space and how you like to use it.
 They’ll take a quick survey of how wildlife friendly your garden is already, and start to look at ways in which it could be enhanced.
 This will include taking into account the size of your garden, as well as considering areas of sunlight or shade, or permanent garden structures such as sheds or patios.

 Having assessed your garden, our experts will then talk to you about opportunities you may have for habitat creation or improved planting schemes.
 In sketching a plan of potential changes you could make, they will make sure this is something you’ll be able to work from that will suit your needs.
 This consultation should take about an hour, after which our gardening experts will either give you your plan or email it to you after a bit of refinement!

 Once you have your garden plan, you can choose which changes you’d like to make, and the Wilderhood Watch team can give you continued support to do so.
 For example, if you decide you’d like a wildflower meadow, a volunteer can come and help you scarify your lawn and provide seeds or plug plants.
 We can also source seedlings and cuttings for border perennials from the many experienced gardeners who are part of Wilderhood Watch.
 We know that by helping each other on our streets, we can bring wildlife back into our gardens and help it thrive.

 All Wildlife Gardening Champions are not only Wildlife Trust volunteers, but have completed an RHS course in wildlife gardening, funded by the Wilder St Albans Project.

-For more information on rewilding your garden, check out the Rewilding Britain website.
+If you’d like to see more plans we’ve been creating for people’s gardens, you can download them from our resources page.
+And for more information on rewilding your garden, check out the Rewilding Britain website.